<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Chisholm's findings offer a research-based perspective to assess these shifts.
 She emphasizes evaluating valuation resets, earnings expectations, and credit spreads rather than reacting to market headlines.
 For Enovis stakeholders, this measured approach may offer a clearer path through ongoing market uncertainty.

-In June 2025, J.P.
-Morgan Asset Management highlighted dividend-paying stocks—particularly in health care and utilities—as appealing options during late-cycle environments due to their consistent cash flow.
+For 2026, J.P.
+Morgan Asset Management continues to highlight dividend-paying stocks, particularly in health care and utilities, as appealing options during late-cycle environments due to their consistent cash flow.
 5 They also noted that infrastructure investments may help offset inflation risks, and that short-duration bonds yielding over 5% can provide income while limiting interest rate sensitivity.
-These three ideas—dividends, infrastructure, and short-term bonds—may contribute to a more balanced approach for Enovis retiree portfolios.
+These three ideas, dividends, infrastructure, and short-term bonds, may contribute to a more balanced approach for Enovis retiree portfolios.

 Key Takeaway for Enovis Employees

-Explore the major investment themes of 2025: U.S. stock momentum, shifting tech valuations, and structural concerns in consumer staples.
+Explore the major investment themes shaping markets in 2026: U.S. stock momentum, technology's AI-driven leadership potential, and structural concerns in consumer staples.
 Learn how trends in net earnings revisions, bond spreads, and income growth can inform longer-term planning.
-Historical data from Haver Analytics, FactSet, and Bloomberg, along with Chisholm’s sector analysis, may provide meaningful context for Enovis employees navigating today’s complex market environment.
+Historical data from Haver Analytics, FactSet, and Bloomberg, along with Chisholm's sector analysis, may provide meaningful context for Enovis employees navigating today's complex market environment.

 Analogy: